OpenZeppelin/cairo-contracts/docs/ERC20.md

 ### `transfer_from`

 Moves `amount` tokens from `sender` to `recipient` using the allowance mechanism. `amount` is then deducted from the caller’s allowance.
-It returns `1` representing a bool if succeeds.
+It returns `1` representing a bool if it succeeds.

 Parameters: